-Even without the photograph below, the memory is vivid.
+Even without the above photograph, the memory is vivid.
 Like most six-year olds, I had wandered away from my parents.
 Of course, I didn’t know or realize who he was at the time.
 I had noticed how he towered over almost everyone in the room.
 Intrigued and fearless, I stepped up to him.

 I don’t recall what happened to the piece of chicken in my right hand, but I do remember this giant of a man in a pinstripe suit leaning over me, smiling.
 I had caught him by surprise.
 Yet I was the one who forgot about my parents, not noticing that my mother turned up in front of me, watching alongside a small crowd surrounding the Maréchal and I.